We need your opinion on future transportation needs. Thank you for participating!

 Banner

-Step 4: Evaluate the goals used for transportation planning!
+Goals used for transportation planning!

 Below are the proposed list of goals and objectives for planning in the Gaston - Cleveland - Lincoln area.
 These are used throughout transportation planning studies to ensure future projects align with the region's priorities.